sameermali/web-technologies/git-notes.md

 git checkout <commit_id>~1 -- /path/to/file.txt  // number of commits before commit_id

 # show commit logs
-git log --oneline     // show commit logs in one line git log -- subfolder  // show commit that modified subfolder or file git log -p file.txt   // show commit that modifed the file and also modifications can also use gitk
+git log --oneline      // show commit logs in one line git log -- subfolder   // show commit that modified subfolder or file git log -p file.txt    // show commit that modifed the file and also modifications can also use gitk git log <other-branch> // show log history of branch other than current branch

 # archive repository
 git archive --format zip --output /full/path/to/zipfile.zip master